bparanj/crystal/electronics/zettel/led.md

 Atomic Ideas:

-1. Question: How does the basic structure of an LED enable light emission?
+1. How does the basic structure of an LED enable light emission?

 An LED's structure consists of a p-n junction semiconductor, where electrons and holes recombine at the junction to emit light through a process called electroluminescence.